top of page

 Individual Games

 Best Nine.
 Select between the front or back 9 and put that down as your gross score.
-Subtract 1/2 your CH handicap and put that down as your gross score.
+Subtract 1/2 your Course Handicap (CH) and put that down as your net score.
 Keep your individual gross score for all holes as your score will be posted.

 Throw Out One Hole per Side.
 Keep your individual gross score for all holes as your score will be posted and total the gross score.
 From the gross score, select one hole on each sided and subtract the total scores on those two hole and your CH handicap to